oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_developer.md

 8. You want to enable the **Excel** and **PDF** download formats and disable **Send as Email** formats in the Download option.

-    In the property editor, do the following:
+    In the property editor, navigate to **Attributes** tab and enter/select the following:

     - Under Download: